yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gst-docs/markdown/application-development/advanced/pipeline-manipulation.md

 There are some important things to consider when building dynamic
 pipelines:

+  - There are `insertbin` and `switchbin` elements, that target some cases of dynamical pipeline changes, and might fulfill your needs.

   - When removing elements from the pipeline, make sure that there is no dataflow on unlinked pads because that will cause a fatal pipeline